Ilweran/manage_network_namespaces/README.md

 # manage_network_namespaces
 The service manages CRUD operations for network namespaces on a Ubuntu Linux host.
 It uses a bash script located in /usr/sbin, as well as a directory following /home/lab/ns/, which contains files with network namespace definition.
-Take a look below: cfg01-jump:/home/lab/ns# ll total 28 drwxr-xr-x 2 root root 4096 Sep 20 06:23 ./
+Take a look at the below output: cfg01-jump:/home/lab/ns# ll total 28 drwxr-xr-x 2 root root 4096 Sep 20 06:23 ./